programminghistorian/ph-submissions/lessons/evaluating-topic-models.md

 This first word cloud was produced when I uploaded the *Sonnets* to [Voyant](voyant-tools.org), a popular text visualization tool: it sizes words based on how often they appear in the text.
 Notice that the word "love" is the most prominent.

-{% include figure.html filename="Voyant-word-cloud" caption="Word cloud produced through word count" %}
+{% include figure.html filename="Voyant-word-cloud.png" caption="Word cloud produced through word count" %}

 Compare this to this word cloud, produced in R via LDA:

-{% include figure.html filename="R-word-cloud" caption="Word cloud produced through probability" %}
+{% include figure.html filename="R-word-cloud.png" caption="Word cloud produced through probability" %}

 The word "love" is also the most prominent here.
 And apart from color, these word clouds look very similar!!